 Kindergarten and 1st Grade Classes

-Critter Scene Investigations (CSIs) offer a 2.5-hour outdoor program at Namaqua Park/ Natural Area, where students visit 5-6 stations along a nature trail, collecting clues and learning about local wildlife to solve a wildlife mystery.
+Critter Scene Investigations (CSIs) offer a 2.5-hour outdoor program at Seven Lakes Park (location for spring 2019 only), where students visit 5-6 stations along a nature trail, collecting clues and learning about local wildlife to solve a wildlife mystery.

 For grades 2-6, programs are held at River's Edge Natural Area and are day-long (4.5-hour) field trips.
 Three unique programs are offered and include hands-on activities, interactive learning stations and a variety of topics covering Colorado wildlife, habitats and natural areas in and around Loveland.